tom-howard/com2009/docs/course/assignment2/part-a/task2.md

 </figure>

 !!! warning
-    The location, orientation and quantity of obstacles **will be different** to those in this simulation!
+    The location and orientation of obstacles **will be different** to those in this simulation!

 ## Marking